-Corrections to the RTA/proposed lease will only be accepted as hard copies, in-person, by mail, or by fax.
+Corrections to the RTA/proposed lease will only be accepted by email.
 The CCHA will not accept corrections over the phone.

 If the CCHA determines that the tenancy cannot be approved for any reason, the owner and the family will be notified in writing and given the opportunity to address any reasons for disapproval.
-The CCHA will instruct the owner and family of the steps that are necessary to approve the tenancy.
+The CCHA will instruct the owner and family of the steps that are necessary to obtain approval of the tenancy.